 Whether it’s sharp stomach pain, back pain, broken bones, dizziness, high fever or chest pain, our compassionate emergency room team and board-certified emergency medicine physicians are here to help adults and children of all ages.
 Trust Medical City ER experts to get you and your loved ones from assessment to treatment and back to life faster.

 If you or a loved one are experiencing a medical emergency, call 911 immediately or visit your nearest ER.

-View our wait times, find a fast Medical City ER near you or visit Medical City Virtual Care for non-emergency medical treatment from your computer or smartphone.
+Find a fast Medical City ER near you or visit Medical City Virtual Care for non-emergency medical treatment from your computer or smartphone.
 You can also contact our free Ask a Nurse line.

 ER services and treatments

 From the minute you arrive at a Medical City Healthcare ER, you can expect quality care.
 Medical City Healthcare is a recognized industry leader in efficiency and patient experience.
 Our hospital ERs and full-service off-campus emergency rooms across North Texas offer:

 - Emergency services 24 hours a day, 7 days a week, 365 days a year